Brand Names: Talwin NX

 - if you have recently received other narcotic pain medicine or methadone.

-Some medicines can interact with pentazocine and cause a serious condition called serotonin syndrome.
-Be sure your doctor knows if you also take stimulant medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
-Ask your doctor before making any changes in how or when you take your medications.
+Be sure your doctor knows if you also take stimulant medicine, opioid medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
+These medicines may interact with naloxone and pentazocine and cause a serious condition called serotonin syndrome.

-Naloxone and pentazocine should not be given to a child younger than 12 years old.
+Naloxone and pentazocine is not approved for use by anyone younger than 12 years old.

 How should I take naloxone and pentazocine (Talwin NX)?

-Follow all directions on your prescription label.
-Pentazocine can slow or stop your breathing.
+Follow the directions on your prescription label and read all medication guides.
 Never use naloxone and pentazocine in larger amounts, or for longer than prescribed.
-Tell your doctor if the medicine seems to stop working as well in relieving your pain.
+Tell your doctor if you feel an increased urge to use more of this medicine.

 Naloxone and pentazocine is usually taken as 1 or 2 tablets every 3 to 4 hours.
 Follow your doctor's instructions.
 Do not take more than 12 tablets in a 24-hour period.